 Directions by the adjudicators

-We will also tell you the outcome of the case management meeting, and whether the adjudicators have made any directions.
+You and Social Work England’s advocate will not attend this meeting but we will tell you the outcome of it, and whether the adjudicators have made any directions.

 Examples of directions

 Imposing timeframes for certain documents to be provided (for example, the adjudicators may decide that you must submit additional documentation by a certain date)

 Identifying relevant witnesses to attend or documents to be provided, such as evidence of qualifications or any relevant training material

 Requiring Social Work England, or yourself, to provide a written statement to support your case.
 This may happen in cases where you haven’t provided enough detail in your initial grounds of appeal.

 Make sure you read and follow any directions made by the adjudicators.